crh23/isle/README.md

 ## Simulation

-Execute the simulation with this command
+Execute a single simulation run with the command:

 ```
 $ python3 start.py